chuchu/chuchu.github.io/1802/AppDevSecSTIG.md

 Each entry contains a detailed description of the problem as well as an explanation what might be checked during the accreditation process.
 You might use this to validate your own application.

 When you have downloaded a STIG you can view it in the web browser of your choice or you can use the STIG Viewer [4].
-The major benefit of the application is the possibility to create a checklist.
+The major benefit of this application is the possibility to create a checklist.
 In such a list you can mark rules as "violated" or "no finding".
 You can also adopt the severity to your needs

 ![STIG Viewer](STIGViewer.jpg)